tcurdt/TCLocalizer/README.txt

       [[TCLocalizer localizer] localizeView:self.view];
   }

 It can't get much easier than that.

-Right now TCLocalizer supports

-  - UIView
-  - UIButton
-  - UILabel
-  - UITextView
+Has support for iOS and OSX.

 The code is released under the Apache License 2.0.